This post may contain affiliate links. Read our disclosure page for full details.

 Mokhovaya St, 8, стр.
 1, Moskva, Russia, 119019

-Want something that is truly elegant?
-And perhaps a tiny bit touristy as well?
+Want something that is truly a romantic restaurant in Moscow?
 Cafe Pushkin is where you’ll want to go.

 This is a famous cafe in Moscow that serves great Russian food, but it’s most well-known for its stunning decor.
 Situated inside what was once the house of a nobleman, it is a sophisticated and charming place that you’re going to want to Instagram! 😉 If possible, make a reservation for the Library Room, which is the cafe’s most epic spot.